SmallSharpToolsOpenSource/ADNActivityCollection/README.md

 ## How to use ADN Activity Collection

-The sources files you would need are in the ADNActivities folder.
-There is the base class and the Felix and Netbot activities.
+The source files you would need are in the ADNActivities folder.
+There is the base class and the Felix, Netbot and other activities.
 The images used for the icons are drawn in code thanks to [PaintCode](http://www.paintcodeapp.com/) so there are no resources you need to add or manage in your project.
-You will need [BBlock](https://github.com/kgn/BBlock) to your project.
-Only the UIImage+BBlock category is used for drawing images using code provided by PaintCode.
-The entire project from GitHub is used in this project as a submodule to help with staying current.
 Finally you may need to add frameworks to your project such as Core Graphics.

-Once you have the sources files added you can use the example in SSTViewController to set up the activities which are shown by the Activity Sheet.
+Once you have the source files added you can use the example in SSTViewController to set up the activities which are shown by the Activity Sheet.
 It creates an array of activity items which includes an NSString and NSURL value if both fields are populated.
 A URL is simply added to the NSString value for the ADN activities but Twitter and Facebook using them as links.
 If Felix,